rpip/mod_zdt/README.md

 ## Panels under construction

 - Templates
-- SQL profiler.
-  This should display the queries made by the current request, and profile them by execution time.
+- SQL profiler: displays the queries made by the current request, and profile them by execution time.
 - Events [observers and notifications]
 - System Info [server CPU usage]